Blaire White

-Blaire White (born September 14, 1993) is an American YouTuber and political commentator.
-Describing her politics as center-right, White has been publicly critical of leftist movements and rose to fame as one of the few openly trans YouTube creators to make such content.
+Blaire Russell White (born September 14, 1993) is an American YouTuber and conservative political commentator.
+Her videos center around social issues such as transgender issues and feminism.

 Early life

-White described feeling gender dysphoria from a young age, saying that "my earliest memories were those of gender dysphoria: feeling uncomfortable in my skin and incapable of meeting male ideals".
+White described feeling gender dysphoria from a young age, saying, "my earliest memories were those of gender dysphoria: feeling uncomfortable in my skin and incapable of meeting male ideals".
 When she was 20 years old, she came out as transgender to her family and friends and began feminizing hormone therapy in 2015.

 While studying computer science at California State University, Chico, White appeared on a friend's live stream where commenters encouraged her to start a YouTube channel of her own.
 Prior to starting on YouTube, she was a self-described "social justice warrior" and held liberal political views, but stated her beliefs changed after starting college.
-White has also stated she is half white and half Latina.